kkeeshav/US-Sales-Profitability-Analysis/README.md

-# US Sales & Profitability Analysis (Jupyter Project)
+# US Sales & Profitability Analysis

 This is a complete data analysis project performed in a Python Jupyter Notebook.
 The project involves cleaning, transforming, and analyzing a raw sales CSV file to uncover key insights into sales performance, profitability, and logistics.